sahahn/parc_scaling/docs/parcellations.md

 Random parcellations within this project are generated in the setup/process_random_parcels.py script.
 Random parcellations are used as a part of the base

+## Extra Parcellations

+We also tested 5 different downsampled icosahedron parcellations.
+These span in size from 42 to 1002 regions per hemisphere.
+Finally, we assessed the Desikan and Destrieux ROI values as extracted by FreeSurfer.
+These differ from the other tested parcellations both in how values are generated (FreeSurfer extracts values in an individual's native space whereas we extract values from data warped to a common space) in addition to the surface modalities used (only average thickness, surface area and mean curvature are employed, which differs from the features used in the base analyses).